signalfx/tracing-examples/profiling/docs/01_getting_started.md

 <img src="../images/access_tokens2.png" alt="access tokens" width="400px"/>

 Now we can run the collector.
+For the purposes of this workshop, we assume that you are working in the "Splunk Playground", which is `us0`.
+If you are in another realm, change `us0` below to your specific realm.

-Run the following, substituting `<SFX_TOKEN>` for your actual token value copied above:
+Run the following, substituting `<SFX_TOKEN>` for youractual token value copied above:

 ```
 $ docker run -d --rm --name collector \